 Interest on the Series 2006 Bonds is not paid currently but accretes from the date of delivery, compounded every May 15 and November 15, commencing May 15, 2006 and is paid at maturity or upon prior redemption, provided however that the 2001 Series Bonds have been paid in full.

-Interest expense during the year ended September 30, 2015 was \$551 thousand.
+Interest paid during the fiscal year ended September 30, 2016 was \$474 thousand.

 Future Debt Service Requirements

 Future maturity dates and debt service requirements for the 2001 Term Bonds and 2006 Capital Appreciation Bonds are as follows: